andreimerlescu/andreimerlescu/TOPOBUILDER.md

 }
 ```

-The `Config` struct is split into two groups of properties - arbitrarily separated by a comment only for required and optional.
+The `Config` struct is split into two groups of properties, arbitrarily separated by a comment only, for required and optional.
 The required properties are flattened types.
 The optional properties are additional `struct {}` definitions with their own rules.
-Ultimately, what this flattened `Config struct {}` offers a **YAML Configuration** that natively looks something like this:
+Ultimately, what this flattened `Config struct {}` offers is a **YAML Configuration** that natively looks something like this:

 ```yaml
 ---